mohamedsaber101/ansible/09moloecule.md

 # 🚀 **Ansible Role: vhost_role - Apache Virtual Host Deployment with Molecule Testing**

-This project contains an Ansible role named `vhost_role` to automate the deployment, configuration, and validation of an Apache web server with a virtual host, including Molecule tests using the Docker driver.
+This project contains an Ansible role named `vhost_role` to automate the deployment, configuration, and validation of an Apache web server with a virtual host, including Molecule tests using the Podman driver.

 ---